ninjaiscoding/Interactive-KPI-Tracker/README.md

 ## 📈 Tools Used
-- Microsoft Excel (PivotTables, Charts, Slicers, Data Validation)
+- Microsoft Excel (formula, Charts, relative and absolute reference, )
 - GitHub (for project versioning and sharing)